 meaning removed for dance beats,

-And this dance was their only heartfelt art.
+and this dance was their only heartfelt art.

-A quaint evening’s chorus
+a quaint evening’s chorus

 was made of plain choirboys

-with nothing to say, and too many
+with nothing to say, but singing

-But so it was, for they praised God,
+For they praised God,

 but only looked to the crowd.